roaringtyphoon08/CSS-project-2/README.md

-#What this project is about
+# What this project is about
 This is a completely ficional landing webpage.
 I'll use VGGuydes again as a topic.
+This one beat me up a bit.
+CSS is difficult...